camilleweins/Open-Source-Studio-ITP/README.md

 ### Reading
   * [Getting into Summer of Code Programs](http://exploreshaifali.github.io/2015/06/08/getting-into-summer-of-code-programs/) by Shaifali
   * [How to write a GSoC Proposal](http://teom.org/blog/kde/how-to-write-a-kick-ass-proposal-for-google-summer-of-code/)
-### Assignment
-* Write a project proposal

-## Week 8: Project Proposals, Oct 30
+## Week 8: Project Idea Workshop, Oct 30

+## Week 9: Project Proposals, Nov 6
 * Students propose "final projects", ideally collaborations of 2-3 students, a new open source project or contribution to existing open source project?

-## Week 9: Project Development Studio, Nov 6

 ## Week 10: Project Development Studio, Nov 13

 ## Week 11: Project Development Studio, Nov 20

-## Week 12: In Progress Presentations, Nov 27
+## Week 12: Project Development Studio, Nov 27

-## Week 13: "User Testing" Workshop, Dec 4
+## Week 13: Project Development Studio, Dec 4

 ## Week 14: Final Presentations, Dec 11
 In addition to completing a final project for the course and presenting it in class as a group, each student is required to write a written reflection.